FilipeTeixeira09/topgun-shooter/README.md

 ## 8 - Credits

 This game was created by 🛠️ [Filipe](https://github.com/FilipeTeixeira09) and 🛠️ [Diogo](https://github.com/DiogoCoelho98) as a project for the first module of Ironhack WebDev Bootcamp.

-## 9 - License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---